gardehal/python-playlist/README.md

 #### Add a playlist, stream to the playlist, and play it

 1. Add a playlist, named "YouTube favourites" which will not play streams already watched and not allow duplicates (of URLs):
-    - $ `python main -ap "YouTube favourites" False False`
+    - $ `python main ap "YouTube favourites" False False`
 1. See an overview of playlists:
     - $ `python main lp`
     - Will return something like this, where the ID is a randomly generated UUID: